gyarsilalsolanki011/JournalApp/README.md

 ## Journal App
 My first Backend API project using java and Spring Boot.

 It is the Journal Entry Managing system build on MVC architecture.
-In this journal App one can get His/her weekly sentiment that the entered in journal entry via gmail.
-This app contains all the feature of spring boot framwork such as follows:
+In this journal App one can get His/her weekly sentiment via gmail that he\she entered in journal entry. the sentiment mailed is the analysed sentiment which occured most This app contains all the feature of spring boot framwork such as follows:

 ### Important Libraries and tools used